NetsBlox/NetsBlox/src/client/notes.md

     + There are duplicates from the `onclose` being executed when websockets.destroy is called FIXED

+# Bugs
++ Space bar doesn't trigger the control hat block
+    + Hat is not found...
+    + No scripts for the child...
+        + Did it get added?
+            + Yes
+        + Somewhere it is getting removed...
+        + but it is correct when I drop a new one...
+            + Is the scripts morph attached to the correct sprite?
+    + There are 2 stages
+    + The wrong one is listening to the key events
+        + where is the keyboardReceiver set (when loading the stage)?

+    + Sometimes it seems that it doesn't detect the key press.
+Other times, it adds the thread but doesn't seem to be executed
+        + One problem at a time...
+            + myself.keyboardReceiver and myself.children[0].stage are not the same...
+                + They are the same in Snap!
+                + This only happens when I add a network receiving block...

+        + It happens when the keypressed hat block is created
+            + It is broken by the time we get a 'mouseup'
+                + ... what about 'mousedown'?
+                + There are 2 stages in the ide (not in Snap!)
+                + I think stage.destroy is not removing itself from it's parent

+    + FIXED: StageMorph wasn't calling it's base class' destroy method

 # Connect/Disconnect Network Button
 ## Checkpoints: